se-edu/learningresources/contents/testing/security-testing.md

 ### Types of Security Testing

 Security testing is often broken out, somewhat arbitrarily, according to either the type of vulnerability being tested or the type of testing being done.
-A common breakout as defined by OWASP ZAP is as follows[^2]:
+A common categorisation as defined by OWASP ZAP is as follows[^2]:

 - __Vulnerability Assessment__: The system is scanned and analyzed for security vulnerabilities.
 - __Penetration Testing__: The system undergoes analysis and attack from simulated malicious attackers.